Carrooi/Nette-ImagesManager/README.md

 <img n:src="users, david, 100">
 ```

+**Found files' extensions are cached, so if you change some image in other way than with this package, you'll have to
+delete cache by hand.**

 ### Name resolvers

 With default setup, you have to use string names like `david.jpg`.
 But for users it would be better to use eg. their